An Euler scheme for BSDEs via the Wiener chaos decomposition: Introduction

-where $\Delta_i = t_i - t_{i-1}$ and $(Z_{s}^{\pi})_{s \in [t_{i}, t_{i+1})}$ is given by the martingale representation theorem applied to $F_{i}^{\pi}$.
-We also use the convention $\scalar{Z}_{m}^{\pi} = 0$.
+where $\Delta_i=t_i-t_{i-1}$ and $(Z_s^\pi)_{s\in[t_{i-1},t_i)}$ is obtained from the martingale representation theorem applied to $F_i^\pi$.
+We also use the convention $\sprod{Z}_m^\pi=0$.
 This is generally called the backward Euler scheme for BSDEs.
-The main references in this topic are \cite{BouchardBruno2004DaaM} and \cite{zhang_bsde_method}.
-However, the basic ideas already appear in \cite{Chevance_1997} for generators independent of $Z$, and in \cite{Bally1997} for a random time mesh.
+The main references in this direction are \cite{BouchardBruno2004DaaM} and \cite{zhang_bsde_method}, although the basic ideas already appear in \cite{Chevance_1997} for generators independent of $Z$, and in \cite{Bally1997} for a random time mesh.

+Much of the literature studies this scheme in a forward-backward setting.
+More precisely, one introduces an $\mathbb R^{d_X}$-valued forward process satisfying

-In \cite{BouchardBruno2004DaaM} and \cite{zhang_bsde_method}, the convergence of the backward Euler scheme was proved to be of order $1/2$, under the assumption that the terminal condition is a Lipschitz functional of the forward SDE.
-In \cite{HuYaozhong2011MCFB}, the same order was obtained also for general terminal conditions satisfying suitable Malliavin regularity assumptions.
+and assumes that the terminal condition is of the form $\xi=\varphi(X_T)$ and that the randomness of the generator enters through the same process $X$.
+In \cite{BouchardBruno2004DaaM}, the convergence of the backward Euler scheme was proved to be of order $1/2$ under suitable Lipschitz assumptions in this setting.
+In \cite{zhang_bsde_method}, the same order was obtained when the terminal condition is a Lipschitz functional of the whole path of $X$.
+A notable exception is \cite{HuYaozhong2011MCFB}, where the order $1/2$ is established for general terminal conditions and random generators satisfying suitable Malliavin regularity assumptions.

+The main difficulty in implementing \eqref{Euler scheme} is the computation of the conditional expectations and martingale terms at each time step.
+The standard implementations of the methods in the literature are also developed under the forward representation \eqref{forward SDE}.
+Indeed, in the Markovian setting, the discrete solution can be represented through deterministic functions of the forward state,

+so that the problem reduces to approximating the functions $u_i$ and $v_i$.
+When the terminal condition depends on a discrete functional of the forward path, one usually recovers such a representation by augmenting the forward state with the previous observations.
+This may lead to a high-dimensional Markovian system, even when the original forward process has a moderate dimension.